trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 .. figure:: images/luminamenuplugin7.png
    :scale: 100%

-:numref:`Figure %s: Preferences <luminamenuplugin7>`
+   Preferences

-This plugin adds a shortcut to the right-click menu which opens a new menu of configuration quicklinks.
+This plugin, seen in :numref:`Figure %s <luminamenuplugin7>`, adds a shortcut to the right-click menu which opens a new menu of configuration quicklinks.

 .. _Terminal: